tessa-z/sidekick-extension/README.md

 chrome://extensions/
 ```
 Click on "Load unpacked"
-Select the dist folder > Ok
+Select the dist folder > Ok.

-The extension should be added!
+The extension is added!